Quansight-Labs/ndindex/docs/indexing-guide/slices.md

     make use of this feature.
 For instance, the Pandas {external+pandas:attr}`~pandas.DataFrame.loc` attribute allows
     slicing with strings corresponding to labels.
-The semantics of such extensions to slicing may not necessarily corresponding to the semantics outlined in this guide.
+The semantics of such extensions to slicing may not necessarily correspond to the semantics outlined in this guide.

 The three arguments to a slice are traditionally called `start`, `stop`, and